 At Zirra, we think that smart insights are a necessary addition to data analysis.
 We pack those insights into reports dedicated to each startup and sell them individually.
 No subscriptions, no monthly or yearly plans.

 Our insights are synthesized from metrics produced by our proprietary AI and machine learning algorithms and an expert network we use to calibrate the data system and to produce exclusive insights on companies and markets.
-The proprietary big data technology allows us to scale and evaluate startups metrics within seconds and our network of experts allows us create qualitative and valuable insights that no other directory, including Crunchbase Pro and its competitors can create.
+The proprietary big data technology allows us to scale and evaluate startups metrics within seconds and our network of experts allows us to create qualitative and valuable insights that no other directory, including Crunchbase Pro and its competitors, can create.

 We at Zirra support Crunchbase’s move and think strongly that information should be priced on a more flexible basis and on demand.
 Like Crunchbase, we too launched a new offering, that we’re calling “Spotlight Reports.”
 Unlike Crunchbase, a Spotlight Report is not just data sliced and diced.
 For a price tag that ranges between $49-$99 you’ll get custom tailored insights that answer your questions, produced via our machine data analysis systems and our human experts.
 And for when you need to even deeper, you can buy the $2000-$5000 report.

 We’re glad to see industry giants join the information pricing revolution.
 The time of overpaying for data is done.
-At Zirra we offer data with insights at price points accessible to all; not only investors, but also entrepreneurs, job applicants, analysts, marketing managers – everyone.
+At Zirra we offer data with insights at price points accessible to all; not only investors but also entrepreneurs, job applicants, analysts, marketing managers – everyone.